Internet disruption reported in southeast Iran amid unrest | Law-Order

-Iran's impoverished southeast experienced wide disruptions of internet service over the past week, internet experts said Saturday, as unrest gripped the remote province after a string of fatal border shootings.
+Iran's impoverished southeast has been experiencing wide disruptions of internet services, experts said, as unrest gripped the remote province after fatal border shootings.

-Several rights groups reported in a joint statement that authorities shut down the mobile data network in the restive provinces of Sistan and Baluchistan, calling the disruptions an apparent “tool to conceal” the government's harsh crackdown on protests convulsing the area.
+Several rights groups reported in a joint statement that authorities shut down the mobile data network in the restive province of Sistan and Baluchestan, calling the disruptions an apparent "tool to conceal" the government's harsh crackdown on protests convulsing the area.

-For three days starting Wednesday, the government shut down the mobile data network across Sistan and Baluchistan, where 96 percent of the population accesses the internet only through their phones, rights groups said, crippling the key communication tool.
-Residents reported a restoration of internet access early Saturday.
+Starting Wednesday, the government shut down the mobile data network across Sistan and Baluchestan, where 96% of the population accesses the internet only through their phones, rights groups said, crippling the key communication tool.
+After four days of unverified "localized regional network disruptions" amid the protests, NetBlocks, which monitors worldwide internet access, confirmed a new disruption to internet connectivity in the province beginning late Saturday.

-“This is Iran's traditional response to any kind of protest,” Amir Rashidi from Miaan Group, a human rights organization that focuses on digital security in the Middle East, told The Associated Press on Saturday.
-“Shutting down the internet to block news and pictures getting out makes (authorities) feel more comfortable opening fire.”
+"This is Iran's traditional response to any kind of protest," Amir Rashidi from Miaan Group, a human rights organization that focuses on digital security in the Middle East, told The Associated Press on Saturday.
+"Shutting down the internet to block news and pictures getting out makes (authorities) feel more comfortable opening fire."
 The week saw a series of escalating confrontations between police and protesters.
-Crowds with light arms and grenade launchers descended on Kurin checkpoint near Iran's border with Pakistan on Thursday, Abouzar Mehdi Nakhaie, the governor of Zahedan, the provincial capital, said in comments carried by Iran's semi-official ISNA news agency.
-One policeman was killed, he added.
+Crowds with light arms and grenade launchers descended on Kurin checkpoint near Iran's border with Pakistan on Thursday, Abouzar Mehdi Nakhaie, the governor of Zahedan, the provincial capital, said in comments carried by Iran's semiofficial ISNA news agency.
+The violence killed one policeman, he added.

 Earlier this week, protesters attacked the district governor's office and stormed two police stations in the city of Saravan, outraged over the shootings of fuel smugglers trying to cross back into Iran from Pakistan on Monday.
-The government said at least two people were killed in the border shootings and ensuing clashes.
+The border shootings and ensuing clashes killed at least two people, the government said.
 Many rights activists in the area reported higher death tolls without offering evidence.

 Iran's Foreign Ministry spokesman, Saeed Khatibzadeh, vowed Friday to investigate the deaths.
 Officials insisted that calm had returned to the streets.